Ahnfelt/firefly/README.md

 ## Bonus: Reliable Functions

 Because there is no global state, all functions are pure unless they are passed or close over impure objects.
 That means they will reliably return the same value every time they're passed the same arguments.
-It's a powerful tool for building reliable and predictable software.

 # Firefly is simple